World Alzheimer's Day 2021: Current Theme, History and Facts

-1. Alzheimer disease is named after Dr. Alois Alzheimer.
-He had noticed some changes in the brain tissue of woman who had died of an unusual mental illness.
+1. Alzheimer's disease is named after Dr. Alois Alzheimer.
+He had noticed some changes in the brain tissue of a woman who had died of an unusual mental illness.
 It also occurs with other diseases.

 3. Alzheimer's disease is not just memory loss in fact decreasing memory is a major symptom of the disease.
-It is also caused by the build up of proteins known as tangles or plaques within the brain and is also known as third type of diabetes.
+It is also caused by the build-up of proteins known as tangles or plaques within the brain and is also known as the third type of diabetes.

-6. Alzheimer’s is incurable disease as the death of brain cells cannot be reversed.
+6. Alzheimer’s is an incurable disease as the death of brain cells cannot be reversed.
 By reducing the risk of heart disease you can lower the risk of this disease.
-Important factors that to be controlled are high blood pressure, high blood cholesterol, excess weight and diabetes.
+Important factors that to be controlled are high blood pressure, high blood cholesterol, excess weight, and diabetes.

-7. General stages of Alzheimer's disease are mild or early stage, moderate or middle stage and severe or late stage.
-As, Alzheimer's affects people in different ways with different symptoms.
+7. General stages of Alzheimer's disease are mild or early stage, moderate or middle stage, and severe or late stage.
+Alzheimer's affects people in different ways with different symptoms.

 9. Do you know a person suffering from Alzheimer's disease can survive 3 or 4 years if the person is older than 80 when diagnosed and if the person is younger than 10 or more years.

-Therefore, we can say that Alzheimer's disease is a neurological disorder in which cells of brain died which leads to loss of memory, problem with words in speaking or writing, poor judgement, changes in mood and personality, confusion with time or place etc. At first stage these symptoms are mild but they become more severe with time.
+Therefore, we can say that Alzheimer's disease is a neurological disorder in which cells of the brain died which leads to loss of memory, a problem with words in speaking or writing, poor judgement, changes in mood and personality, confusion with time or place, etc. At the first stage, these symptoms are mild but they become more severe with time.
 Alzheimer's disease is the most common type of dementia.